grittypuffy/libremusings/content/posts/metadata-sanitization-for-privacy-ft-mat2.md

 4. Introduction to MAT2 for metadata sanitization including installation and usage
 5. Similar applications for mobile devices and web
 6. Limitations of metadata
-7. Q&A covering the challenges associated with removal of metadata in terms of quality and accessibility
+7. Q & A covering the challenges associated with removal of metadata in terms of quality and accessibility